San Francisco Mime Troupe – Michael Gene Sullivan & Velina Brown

 Prize of Hope for a living, popular theatre.

-32. Västanå Music & Theatre 2023 and Leif and Inger Stinnerbom, Värmaland, Sweden.
+32. Västanå Music & Theatre 2023 Leif and Inger Stinnerbom, Värmaland, Sweden.
 They create a vibrant, lively folk theater in Värmland, which people flock to.

 31. Zimbabwe Theater Academy and Lloyd Nyikadzino 2022, Harare, Zimbabwe.
 They lead the way with young physical theatre in Africa.